wsharp07/pcprox-console/README.md

 ### Prerequisites

-1. Install Build Tools
+1. Install Build Tools and libhidapi modules

     ```bash
-    sudo apt-get install build-essential
+    sudo apt-get install build-essential libhidapi-dev libhidapi-hidraw0 libhidapi-libusb0
     ```

-2. Install libudev0 module

-    ```bash
-    sudo apt-get install libudev1:i386 && sudo ln -sf /lib/x86_64-linux-gnu/libudev.so.1 /lib/x86_64-linux-gnu/libudev.so.0
-    ```

-3. Install libhidapi modules

-    ```bash
-    sudo apt-get install libhidapi-dev libhidapi-hidraw0 libhidapi-libusb0
-    ```

-4. See the README file in the `lib/pcProxAPI` folder for the files you will need to copy there from the pcProx SDK.
+2. See the README file in the `lib/pcProxAPI` folder for the files you will need to copy there from the pcProx SDK.
 More information on the SDK can be found here: https://www.rfideas.com/products/sdk/universal-enroll-sdk

 ### Running the app